Retail Vendor Agreement: Everything You Need to Know

 When a product is sold as a true sale, the risk of it not selling is passed on from the supplier to the retailer upon delivery.
 A business will sell its accounts receivable to a factoring company to immediately increase their cash flow.
 Most of the time, factoring companies will only purchase accounts receivable transactions that are classified as a "true sale."

 Most of the time, factoring companies will not purchase invoices that are over 90 days old, and most banks will not increase their margin on these transactions either.
-In order to meet your debt obligations, it's important to understand when your payment terms officially begin.
+To meet your debt obligations, it's important to understand when your payment terms officially begin.
 The abbreviation "EOM" or end of month, means that the payer must issue payment within a certain number of days following the end of the month.

 Cash flow is a critical component of an organization.
-Early payment discounts may be provided to retailers in order to encourage a quick payment to their suppliers.
+Early payment discounts may be provided to retailers to encourage a quick payment to their suppliers.
 Some vendors may offer an early payment discount such as 2/35, net 60.
 This means that the retailer may deduct 2 percent of the amount owed if the vendor is paid within 35 days instead of the normal 60 days.
 For instance, an invoice amount of $10,000 can be settled in full if the retailer will pay $9,800 within 35 days.

 In a vendor agreement, many vendors also include a section for additional discounts and deductions.
 Some of the deductions are on-invoice, on the actual invoice, and others are off-invoice, received outside the invoicing process.
 The deductions can reach up to 10 percent and include such things as promotional allowances, cooperative and marketing fees, and defect fees.
-Companies looking to factor their invoices will need to deduct all available discounts in order to determine the amount of available funds.
+Companies looking to factor their invoices will need to deduct all available discounts to determine the amount of available funds.

 Shipping and Delivery